JADES: Journey of Autism Diagnosis and Early Support

 - The JADES assessment may be slightly different for each child.
 This is because we tailor the process to your child’s needs.

 - It usually involves a play-based assessment and a parent/carer interview.
-We may also offer a home or school observation.
+We may also offer a home or school based assessment.

 - Once a decision has been reached there will be a feedback session to explain the results of the assessment